Mechanic · Crash Fairspin originals 13 min read

 For variety within Fairspin, Crash and Aviator-Style are the two Crash-family variants; the others cover Dice, Plinko, Mines, and Roulette mechanics.

-When the Crash math meets the responsible-gambling line
+Crash math against the responsible-gambling line

 Fairspin TFS Crash is a fast-feedback Crash original.
 The visual presentation (multiplier climbing live) creates engagement; the mechanic is mathematically locked reciprocal distribution.